-This course is designed for arborists who need the skills to climb trees, using ropes, harness and other similar fall protection equipment.
+This course is designed for arborists who need the skills to climb trees, using ropes, harnesses, and other similar fall protection equipment.

 • 18 years old.

 • Complete the "Work at Height Basic Safety Training" course.

 After completing the course, participants will have acquired the basic knowledge and skills for the following: